labbces/ContFree-NGS/README.md

 ## Example

-We have prepared a Sugarcane contaminated dataset for your first run, available at ContFree-NGS/data.
+We have prepared a Sugarcane contaminated dataset for your first run, it is available at `ContFree-NGS/data`.
 This dataset contains:
-* 1000 paired-end reads (fastq format), which 80% come from SP80-3280, a genotype of Sugarcane spp.
-(SRR1774134), 15% from Acinetobacter baumanii (SRR12763742) and 5% from Aspergillus fumigatus (DRR289670)
+* 1000 paired-end reads (fastq format), which 80% come from SP80-3280, a genotype of Sugarcane spp. ([SRR1774134](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR1774134)), 15% from Acinetobacter baumanii ([SRR12763742](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR12763742)) and 5% from Aspergillus fumigatus ([DRR289670](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=DRR289670))
-* A file with the NCBI Taxonomic ID for all of these reads, generated with Kraken2, using the parameter --confidence 0.05.
+* A file with the NCBI Taxonomic ID for all of these reads, generated with `Kraken2`, using the parameter --confidence 0.05.

+For more information, check `ContFreeNGS/data/README.md`

-### Running ContFree-NGS in a Sugarcane contaminated dataset, setting the Viridiplantae as the --taxon parameter
+### Running ContFree-NGS in a Sugarcane contaminated dataset, keeping only taxons in Viridiplantae
 ```bash
 ./ContFree-NGS.py --taxonomy contaminated_sugarcane.kraken --left contaminated_sugarcane_1.fastq --right contaminated_sugarcane_2.fastq --taxon Viridiplantae
 ```